David Coote (referee): Video incident and suspension

-On 11 November 2024, Coote was suspended by PGMOL after video footage emerged in which he made derogatory comments about Liverpool and described Jürgen Klopp as an arrogant "German cunt".
+On 11 November 2024, Coote was suspended by PGMOL after video footage emerged in which he made derogatory comments about Liverpool and described Jürgen Klopp as "arrogant" and a "cunt".
 According to The Guardian, the "video appears to date from the 2020–21 season".
 During that season, Coote was the video assistant referee for the Merseyside derby at Goodison Park on 17 October, a game which saw Everton goalkeeper Jordan Pickford go unpunished for what TNT Sports called "a horror tackle" on Liverpool defender Virgil van Dijk, which resulted in a season-ending injury.
 Having watched the footage of the tackle, Coote did not call for any action on Pickford, instead focusing on a marginal offside in the buildup to the collision.

 Coote initially claimed that the video footage of his comments was not real; however, he later admitted that it was genuine.
 On 13 November, another video emerged allegedly showing Coote snorting a white powder, believed to be cocaine, during Euro 2024, leading to Coote being suspended by UEFA.

 The Football Association was also investigating Coote for possible match fixing.
-Allegedly, Coote had prearranged to hand out a yellow card during the Championship game between Leeds United and West Brom in October 2019, in order to benefit a friend through betting.
+Allegedly, Coote had prearranged to hand out a yellow card during the Championship game between Leeds United and West Bromwich Albion in October 2019, in order to benefit a friend through betting.
 Coote denied any wrongdoing.
 On 9 December, the investigation concluded and Coote was sacked with immediate effect.
 In February 2025, Coote was banned by UEFA.

 Personal life

 Coote is the son of David Coote, who played cricket for Nottinghamshire County Cricket Club.
 In January 2025, Coote came out as gay, saying he hid his sexuality during his career due to fear of abuse.

+Legal issues

 In September 2025, Coote was charged by Nottinghamshire Police with making an indecent image of a child.
 On 14 October 2025, he pleaded guilty to the charge.
+In January 2026, Coote was sentenced to a nine-month suspended prison sentence after pleading guilty to the possession of child abuse material.